dan-danache/hubitat/ikea-zigbee-drivers/README.md

 * Button Release events for: Button 1 (🔆), Button 2 (🔅)
 * Battery indicator: %
 * Health status: online / offline
+* Directly control Zigbee devices: On/Off and Brightness

 #### Known Issues
 * The Hold / Release events don't work correctly on the Next and Prev buttons.